Why hiring managers are wrong to ignore candidates from the big players

-While it’s true that some people thrive in big organisations and struggle in smaller ones, there are many benefits to hiring someone from, say, the likes of Oracle or Salesforce – they aren’t all hiding their lack of skills behind the brand name.
+While it’s true that some people thrive in big organisations and struggle in smaller ones, there are many benefits to hiring someone from larger corporations – they aren’t all hiding their lack of skills behind the brand name.

-People who join smaller businesses often do so because they want to make a significant difference, or accelerate their career path.
+People who join smaller businesses often do so because they want to make a significant difference or accelerate their career path.
 These individuals are invaluable to a growing start-up, as they bring in a new sense of ambition and drive – they've been there, done it, and want to help you get there too.
 They're often highly results-driven, and it's much easier to see their effects on a small company than it is at a big organisation.

 Working with a start-up comes with its stipulations – employees are often required to go above and beyond, work under pressure and thrive within a close-knit team – so ask for examples of the candidate doing this in the past to make sure they’ll hit the ground running.

-It's never worth limiting your talent pool to a certain type of candidate.
-Even if you have concerns about hiring from big organisations, many of those can be resolved with small tweaks and changes to your recruitment process, asking a question in a different way or by prodding around for a little more information.
+It's never worth limiting your talent pool to a specific type of candidate.
+Even if you have concerns about hiring from prominent organisations, many of those can be resolved with minor tweaks and changes to your recruitment process, asking a question in a different way or by prodding around for a little more information.

 In such a candidate-led market, you never know where the ideal employee may pop up or what their experience is, so leave the blinkers on the side and ensure your net is cast wide enough to incorporate the industry’s big names.